 My grandmother always made a big tomato sauce on Sundays.
 Sunday sauce, she called it.
-Twenty years later, I’m an adult with a family of my own to feed every. single. day. so I do the same thing.
-It’s just a small way to help make the workweek grind a little easier on myself, because red sauces are really versatile!
+I didn’t realize it then, but now I do – She was an OG meal prepper!
+Grams would make a great millenial.
+Twenty years later, I’m an adult with a family of my own to feed every. single. day. so I do the same thing!
+Once a week, I batch cook a few things, like a chicken, some sweet potatoes, and a big Sunday sauce.
+It’s just a small way to help make the workweek grind a little easier on myself, because a simple sauce are really versatile, plus it can be frozen for another day!
 Breakfast, lunch, dinner, whatever, a good sauce is key to making it delicious.
-And I use it to make my absolutely favorite egg dish ever, Shakshuka.
+I use it to make my Spaghetti Squash Meatballs Marinara aaaaalll the time, and and I use it to make my absolutely favorite egg dish ever, Shakshuka.

 Paleo, Gluten Free, Vegetarian